by Johnathan Arnold

 Our Teaching and Its Fruit

-(1) "Baptism doesn't save us.
+The first point of emphasis is that "Baptism doesn't save us.
 We are saved by the blood of Jesus.”

 This is a true and necessary distinction.
 It is a warning against baptismal regeneration, an error which, although not pervasive among Evangelicals, occasionally raises its head and distorts the gospel of grace by faith apart from every work.
 (Baptismal regeneration is more popular in Catholic, Lutheran and Anglican traditions.
 Notably, the Duck Dynasty crew seems to take this view).